 Ottawa Population Growth

-Between 2011 and 2016 Ottawa’s population increased by 5.8%.
-This is slightly higher than the growth experienced in nearby Toronto.
+Between 2016 and 2021 Ottawa’s population increased by 8.3% – a faster rate of increase than the 5.8% growth seen between 2011 and 2016.
+This is almost four times the growth experienced in nearby Toronto.

 Population growth in Ottawa is mostly the result of immigration.
 Around three quarters of new residents in Ottawa are either immigrants from abroad or internal migrants from other parts of Canada.
 The remaining quarter of Ottawa’s growth is due to natural population increase.